 Creates a mesh of polygon features that cover the input feature class where each polygon encloses no more than a specified number of input features, determined by the density and distribution of the input features.

 The resulting partition feature class is ideally suited for the Cartographic Partitions geoprocessing environment setting.
-The Cartographic Partitions environment setting dictates to certain geoprocessing tools to load and process input features by partition.
+The Cartographic Partitions environment setting dictates to certain generalization or conflict-resolution geoprocessing tools to load and process input features by partition.
 These tools operate contextually, meaning that multiple features, possibly from multiple themes, must be loaded simultaneously.
 Memory limitations are encountered with large datasets.
 Partitioning allows large datasets to be processed by these tools in portions sequentially.

 This tool creates a polygon feature class designed to be used in the Cartographic Partitions geoprocessing environment setting.
 Tools that honor this environment setting process input features in portions defined by the partition polygons to avoid exceeding memory limitations.
 The following tools honor the Cartographic Partitions environment setting: